Important: unfortunately like all other underground sites in Rome, the Basilica’s excavations are temporarily shut as a precaution against Covid-19.

 Our journey doesn’t end here, though.
 Going down again under this church-under-a-church there is an even more rickety staircase, and at the bottom of that you are transported into the first century AD, the streets of Ancient Rome, and the earliest years of Christianity.

-This was a time when to practice this new religion was still a criminal offence often harshly punished by Roman law.
+This was a time when to practice this new and obscure religion was still a criminal offence often harshly punished by Roman law.

 Down an alleyway we find ourselves traversing a large building, training ground of gladiators, and private house, in all likelihood owned by one of the religion’s early converts.
 Christians could practice their faith here in relative security, hidden away from those passing by along the adjoining alleyway, which amazingly also survives intact beneath the church.
 The extravagance of the churches that were eventually be built above was a future that those secretly worshipping in this simple Christian temple could scarcely have imagined.